 The e-Visa is available to passport holders of 166 countries, however, if you plan to stay longer than 60 days or are visiting India for study, research, or work purposes, you must apply for a regular visa.
 Additionally, if your parents or grandparents were born in or have lived in Pakistan, you will be ineligible to apply for the e-Visa, even if you are a passport-holder of one of the pre-approved countries.

 To apply for the regular visa, you will need to complete the application form online, print it out, and bring it to an Indian consulate, along with the other required photos and documents.
 Handwritten applications will not be accepted.

-While some parts of the Indian visa application form are straightforward, others are a little obscure and can result in your application being immediately denied -- and your visa fees forfeited, so make sure you fully understand each question and check your answers before submitting your application.
+While some parts of the Indian visa application form are straightforward, others are a little confusing.
+Mistakes might result in your application being immediately denied and your visa fees forfeited, so make sure you fully understand each question and check your answers before submitting your application.

 Tips for the Indian Visa Application Form

 Answer truthfully as you fill out your application, but don't worry about a stringent background check.
 Your primary concern should be avoiding small mistakes on your form that may give a reason for the consulate to flag your application.

 Note that when you go back to review and verify your information, some of the yes or no questions, such as "Were your grandparents Pakistani nationals?" might have defaulted back to yes.

 Take your time and check your answers before you print out your application.
 Once you verify the visa application form for the last time and save it, you cannot go back to make any changes.
 If you see later that you have made a mistake, you must start a brand new form.
 Record the temporary filing number that you are given for reference in case you lose connection during the process.